The UltraHealth Store

 - Avocado: Avocado is a healthy source of fats and contains small amounts.
 A medium-sized avocado contains about 0.07 mg.

 - Tomatoes: Tomatoes are a great source of vitamins and antioxidants and contain a small amount.
 A cup of sliced tomatoes contains about 0.03 mg.

-It's worth noting that the amounts of NAD+ boosters in these foods are relatively small, and it may be difficult to consume enough through diet alone to have a significant impact on NAD+ levels in the body.
-Supplements like NR and this product may be more effective for this purpose.
+It's worth noting that the amounts of NAD+ boosters in these foods are relatively small, and it may be difficult to consume enough through diet alone to have a significant impact on NAD+ levels in the body. products like NR and this product may be more effective for this purpose.